Where the Dead Go to Die: Chapter I: Tainted Milk

 On his way to school, a boy named Tommy encounters Labby, who tells him that his unborn brother is the Antichrist and that Tommy must kill him.
 Labby claims that his mother's breast milk will become tainted after having her second child.

 Guided by Labby, Tommy is unable to kill his mother.
 Labby pulls her baby out from the womb, and bites off his father's penis.
 Tommy passes out and has visions where a fetus is trapped in a bubble, and his parents have mutated into anthropomorphic dogs.

 He ponders his situation at a well, where a spirit named Monk asks him for his greatest wish.
 Tommy wishes his parents were still alive, and Labby says his wish will be granted if he gives him his virginity.
-Tommy has sex with Labby on top of his parents' corpses.
+Tommy has sex with Labby on top of his mother’s corpse.
 When Labby leaves, Tommy clutches onto his unborn brother, and then proceeds to bury his parents and his brother.